Focused On Getting Results For You

 Jim was defense counsel in the landmark cases of Republic Steel Corporation v.
 WCAB (Petrisek) and Vitelli v WCAB (St. Johnsbury Trucking Co.), which established the principal that in Pennsylvania a voluntarily retired claimant is not entitled to wage loss benefits for a subsequent work-related disability.
 These appellate decisions eliminated an entire class of claims by retired workers and saved Pennsylvania employers and insurance carriers literally millions of dollars.

-He is a member of the bar in all Pennsylvania state courts, as well as the United States District Court for the Western District of Pennsylvania and the United States Third and Fourth Circuit Courts of Appeals.
+Jim is a member of the bar in all Pennsylvania state courts, as well as the United States District Court for the Western District of Pennsylvania and the United States Courts of Appeals for the Third, Fourth, Sixth and Seventh Circuits.

 Jim earned his undergraduate degree from Duquesne University in Pittsburgh, Pennsylvania, and his law degree from the University of Pittsburgh School of Law in 1981.
-He has been selected by his peers for inclusion in The Best Lawyers in America in the workers' compensation law category, as well as a Pennsylvania Super Lawyer, an honor accorded only the top five percent of attorneys in Pennsylvania.
+He is rated AV Preeminent by the Bench and Bar in the Martindale-Hubbell Law Directory, and has been selected by his peers for inclusion in The Best Lawyers in America in the "Workers' Compensation Law - Employers", category for fifteen years, as well as a Pennsylvania Super Lawyer, an honor accorded only the top five percent of attorneys in Pennsylvania.

 - University of Pittsburgh School of Law, Pittsburgh, Pennsylvania